 If you’re working yourself to the bone, keep Santa’s example in mind.
 Stop and relax.
 Preferably with a nice tall glass of milk and warm plate of cookies.

-From all of us here at WorkIntelligent.ly, we hope that you and yours have a safe, prosperous and joyous holiday season!
-Thanks for making our first year a great one.
+From all of us here at WorkIntelligent.ly, we hope that you and yours have a safe, prosperous and joyous holiday season.